MISSISSIPPI

 How do I apply for LIHEAP in Mississippi?

 LIHEAP is offered in each of the 82 counties in Mississippi.
-You may apply online by pre-applying through ACCESS MS which is available nationwide but services and funds are for residents of Mississippi only.
+You may apply online through ACCESS MS which is available nationwide but services and funds are for residents of Mississippi only.

 For applicants who are not eligible for LIHEAP, MDHS works with utilities to provide energy assistance to low-income households across the state.